goodyweb/reminder-bot/README.md

 4. Forgot your password
 5. Dashboard <br>
 After logging in for the first time, you can see on the dashboard the number of users, all reminders, and the upcoming events.
+6. Fixed Date <br>
+    - Card View
+    - Table View
+7. Unfixed Date <br>
+    - Card View
+    - Table View
-5. View, Edit, and Delete Reminder <br>
+8. View, Edit, and Delete Reminder <br>
 If you go to Reminders.
 Here you can view all reminders.
 Reminders can be viewed, edited, deleted from here.
-6. Reminders <br>
-    - Card View

-    - Table View

-7. Add New Reminder
+9. Add New Reminder
     - Multiple Reminder

     - Countdown Reminder

-8. php artisan schedule:work <br>
+10. php artisan schedule:work <br>
 Run <code>php artisan schedule:work</code>after adding a reminder to allow it to execute and sends data to the specified webhook.

 ## About Laravel